Motion Before Action: Diffusing Object Motion as Manipulation Condition: Real-World Experiments

 \textbf{Tasks.} We select 4 tasks for experimentation: \textbf{\textit{Cut Clay}} (a tool-use contact-rich task), \textbf{\textit{Put Bread into Pot}} (soft body manipulation), \textbf{\textit{Open Drawer}} (articulated object manipulation), and \textbf{\textit{Pour Balls}} (6-DoF task) as illustrated in Fig.~\ref{load-qualitative}.\

 \textbf{Demonstrations.} We collect 50 expert demonstrations through end-effector teleoperation with haptic devices for each task, following the same setup and procedures in~\cite{rh20t, RISE, cage}.

-\textbf{Baseline.} We select RISE~\cite{RISE} as the baseline, which is a state-of-the-art real-world robotic manipulation policy that relies solely on 3D scene input and generates actions through a diffusion action head, conditioned on 3D features extracted via sparse convolutional networks~\cite{spatioenc} and transformers~\cite{transformer}.
-We then integrate the \model module to predict object pose sequences prior to the action head of RISE, with additional conditioning on the generated object motion.
+\textbf{Baseline.} We retain DP and DP3 from the previous section as baselines, and additionally include RISE~\cite{RISE}, a SOTA real-world policy model that operates solely on 3D scene input.
+RISE generates actions through a diffusion head, conditioned on 3D features extracted via sparse convolution networks~\cite{spatioenc} and transformers.
+We integrate the \model module into these three policies, placing it before the action head to predict the future object pose sequence as the action condition.

-\textbf{Protocols.} In the real-world evaluation, we conduct 20 trials per method for each task, unless stated otherwise.
+\textbf{Protocols.} In the real-world evaluation, we conduct 20 trials per method for each task unless stated otherwise.
 All methods are compared under nearly identical randomized initial scene configurations for each trial.